-- Mr King as Non-Executive Director and Chairman \$48,000 per annum, paid in fortnightly instalments via payroll - Mr Graham as Managing Director \$321,439 per annum excluding superannuation - Mr Perkins and Mr O'Brien as Non-Executive Directors \$36,000 per annum, paid in fortnightly instalments via payroll or by monthly invoice
+- Mr Adams and Mr King as Non-Executive Director and Chairman \$48,000 per annum, paid by monthly invoice or paid in fortnightly instalments via payroll - Mr Graham as Managing Director \$321,439 per annum excluding superannuation.
+Upon termination, in accordance with relevant legislations and in the event of a Change in Control, the Executive will receive a bonus payment comprising of a lump sum gross payment of 12 months' Base Salary - Mr Perkins and Mr O'Brien as Non-Executive Directors \$36,000 per annum, paid in fortnightly instalments via payroll or by monthly invoice

-At the date of this report the Company has four key executives appointed, being Robert Graham as Managing Director and CEO, Peter Liddell as Chief Operating Officer, Stephanie Syme as Chief Financial Officer and Aaron Collyer as Chief Technology Officer.
+At the date of this report the Company has four key executives appointed, being Robert Graham as Managing Director and CCO, Mark Oelofse as Chief Commercial Officer, Diana Shepherd as Chief Financial Officer and Aaron Collyer as Chief Technology Officer.
+Upon termination there is no specific termination benefits in agreement other than the current legislative termination benefits.
 The terms of their Executive Employment Agreements with Schrole Operations Pty Ltd are summarised in the following table:

-Name Remuneration Robert Graham Executive salary of \$321,439 excluding superannuation Bonus of up to 40% of annual salary based upon company achieving revenue and capital management targets Reimbursement of reasonable business expenses incurred in the ordinary course of the business in accordance with the Group's reimbursement policies Executive salary of \$216,600 excluding superannuation Peter Liddell Bonus of up to 30% of annual salary based upon company achieving revenue and operational targets Reimbursement of reasonable business expenses incurred in the ordinary course of the business in accordance with the Group's reimbursement policies Executive salary of \$216,600 excluding superannuation Stephanie Syme Bonus of up to 30% of annual salary based upon company achieving revenue and operational targets Reimbursement of reasonable business expenses incurred in the ordinary course of the business in accordance with the Group's reimbursement policies Executive salary of \$216,600 excluding superannuation Aaron Collyer Bonus of up to 30% of annual salary based upon company achieving revenue and operational targets Reimbursement of reasonable business expenses incurred in the ordinary course of the business in accordance with the Group's reimbursement policies
+Name Remuneration Executive salary of \$321,439 excluding superannuation Robert Graham Bonus of up to 40% of annual salary based upon company achieving revenue and capital Reimbursement of reasonable business expenses incurred in the ordinary course of the Executive salary of \$216,600 excluding superannuation Aaron Collyer Bonus of up to 30% of annual salary based upon company achieving revenue and operational Reimbursement of reasonable business expenses incurred in the ordinary course of the Executive salary of \$216,600 excluding superannuation Mark Oelofs Bonus of up to 30% of annual salary based upon company achieving revenue and operational Reimbursement of reasonable business expenses incurred in the ordinary course of the Executive salary of \$216,600 excluding superannuation Diana Shepherd Bonus of up to 30% of annual salary based upon company achieving revenue and operational Reimbursement of reasonable business expenses incurred in the ordinary course of the